Boyle-Lab/Boyle-Lab.github.io/PAGES.md

 ## Header and navigation

 `_includes/header.html` owns document metadata and dependencies. `nav.html` owns the visible site header.
-The current navigation links are Home, Research, People, Software, Publications, Jobs, News, and Contact.
+The current navigation links are Home, Research, People, Software, Publications, Jobs, Lab Life, and Contact.

 At widths of 720 px or less, `mobile_navigation.css` and `assets/js/site-navigation.js` replace the horizontal menu with an accessible Menu button and two-column link panel.
 Keep the `aria-controls`, `aria-expanded`, and `hidden` attributes when changing the button.